 Pro Carpet Cleaning Tip #6: Keep High Traffic Areas Clean With Area Rugs

 “High traffic areas are the hardest to clean," says our expert.
-And it certainly is true- any place you have lots of traffic will tend to wear your carpet fibers more.
+And it certainly is true- any place you have lots of traffic will tend to wear your carpet.
+Thats where a carpet cleaning can really help.
 In addition, higher traffic areas tend to accumulate more dirt and soil from underfoot.
 There are other places where your carpet can take a beating, such as where it meets tile, in front of the family couch, or in hallways.

 Hot spots include: